Yes, Mom-Shaming is a thing. And yes, it might be a little bit out of control.

 Don’t mom-shame me for being religious about nap time.
-That sacred time is my time, too.
+That time is sacred & saves me from mom burnout.

 And stop mom-shaming me for identifying most as a Mother.
 Of course I freaking identify as a Mother.
 It’s my heart + life + job + responsibilities + world rolled into one.
 How could it not define me?I honestly think it's silly to act like Motherhood shouldn't define us.
 It's the most powerful thing in the history of the world.
 I sure as hell hope I'm defined by something that epic.Click To Tweet

 Stop mom-shaming me for traveling and leaving my kids at home.
-Or for being too scared to travel and leave them.
+Or for being too scared to fly and leave them behind.
 I’ve done both.